skilchen/lissajous_playground/pitch/index.md

 3. Display the figures in a 3D WebGL canvas that allows the user to rotate and zoom the figure.
 I am using the [RGL package](https://r-forge.r-project.org/projects/rgl/).
 4. Let the user store parameters that produced nice looking figures in a database and display the stored parameters in a [DataTable](http://shiny.rstudio.com/articles/datatables.html).
 5. Increment a count of how many times a parameterset was selected and update the database to store the new count.
 5. Let the user click on a row in the DataTable to display the figure which is produced by the parameters stored in the selected row.
+The [DataTable](http://shiny.rstudio.com/articles/datatables.html) currently has no such feature.
+I am reusing a solution described in this [discussion](https://groups.google.com/forum/#!topic/shiny-discuss/_zNZMR2gHn0) in the Google group about shiny.
 6. Store the favorite parameters persistently across sessions and application restarts using a [mongoDB](http://www.mongodb.org) hosted on [mongolab](http://mongolab.com).